Singular semipositive metrics in non-Archimedean geometry: Equicontinuity

 \section{Equicontinuity}

-The following result is the key to the compactness property in Theorem~A. \begin{thm} Let $X$ be a smooth projective $K$-variety.
+The following result is the key to the compactness property in Theorem~A. \begin{thm} Let $X$ be a smooth connected projective $K$-analytic space.
 Let $\cX$ be a SNC model of $X$ and $\theta\in\cZ^{1,1}(\Xa)$ a closed $(1,1)$-form determined on $\cX$.
 Then there exists a constant $C=C(\cX,\theta)>0$ such that for every $\theta$-psh model function $\f$, the composition $\f\circ\emb_\cX$ is convex, piecewise affine and $C$-Lipschitz continuous on each face of $\D_\cX$. \end{thm} \begin{cor} With the same notation, the family

 is equicontinuous on $\D_\cX$. \end{cor} The rest of this section is devoted to the proof of Theorem~\ref{thm:main}.
 For the sake of notational simplicity we will (in this section only) ignore the map $\emb_\cX$ and simply view $\D:=\D_\cX$ as a subset of~$\Xan$.